dhis2-chap/chap-core/docs_source/index.rst

 **Integrating external or custom models with CHAP**

-For users who want to develop custom forecasting models and run or benchmark these through CHAP, or to simply evaluate external models on small example datasets, we recommend :ref:`installing the chap-core Python package <installation>` and folowing the guides on :ref:`integrating external models <external_models>` and :ref:`developing custom models <developing_custom_models>`.
+For users who want to develop custom forecasting models and run or benchmark these through CHAP, or to simply evaluate external models on small example datasets, we recommend :ref:`installing the chap-core Python package <installation>` and folowing the guides on :ref:`integrating external models <external_models_overview>` and :ref:`developing custom models <developing_custom_models>`.

 -----